 Many hotel spas struggle to attract repeat guests.
 Wellness demand keeps rising, but old spa features feel the same.
-Infrared saunas1 are now seen as a possible answer.
+Infrared saunas are now seen as a possible answer.

-Infrared saunas are being added to hotel spas because they improve guest comfort, lower energy use, and support modern wellness trends2.
+Infrared saunas are being added to hotel spas because they improve guest comfort, lower energy use, and support modern wellness trends.
 Hotels see better reviews, stronger differentiation, and clearer return on investment.

 I have seen many hotels hesitate at first.
 But once guests experience infrared heat, interest grows fast.
 This keeps people reading, asking, and booking again.